elastic/elasticsearch-rails/elasticsearch-model/README.md

 # => {"id"=>1, "title"=>"Quick brown fox"}
 ```

-If you want to customize the serialization, just implement the `as_indexed_json` method yourself:
+If you want to customize the serialization, just implement the `as_indexed_json` method yourself,
+for instance with the [`as_json`](http://api.rubyonrails.org/classes/ActiveModel/Serializers/JSON.html#method-i-as_json) method:

 ```ruby
 class Article